GOP faces questions about vetting after abruptly canceling convention speaker who promoted anti-Semitic tweet

 Marjorie Taylor Greene, the QAnon supporter who is now the Republican nominee in Georgia’s 14th Congressional District, is likely to be elected to Congress in November in the conservative district.

-On Tuesday, Greene — dubbed by Trump as a “future Republican Star” — tweeted an invitation from the White House to attend the president’s formal convention address from the Rose Garden on Thursday night.
-She disclosed the invite on the same day CNN reported that she has spread the false “Pizzagate” conspiracy theory that led to a shooting at a Washington, D.C., pizza restaurant and previously wrote that the 2017 white-nationalist rally in Charlottesville was an “inside job.”
+On Tuesday, Greene — dubbed a “future Republican Star” by Trump — tweeted an invitation from the White House to attend the president’s formal convention address from the Rose Garden on Thursday night.
+She disclosed the invite on the same day CNN reported that she has spread the false “Pizzagate” conspiracy theory that led to a shooting at a D.C. pizza restaurant and previously wrote that the 2017 white-nationalist rally in Charlottesville was an “inside job.”

-The gaining prominence of her views has alarmed both Democrats and Republicans on Capitol Hill, and Rep. Tom Malinowski (D-N.J.) announced Tuesday that he and Rep. Denver Riggleman (R-Va.) will introduce a congressional resolution condemning QAnon.
+The growing prominence of her views has alarmed both Democrats and Republicans on Capitol Hill, and Rep. Tom Malinowski (D-N.J.) announced Tuesday that he and Rep. Denver Riggleman (R-Va.) will introduce a congressional resolution condemning QAnon.

 “Our aim is a fully bipartisan congressional repudiation of this dangerous, anti-Semitic, conspiracy-mongering cult that the FBI says is radicalizing Americans to violence,” Malinowski tweeted.